premierchessacademy/strawket-content/posts/2025-07-10-from-passion-to-profit.md

 ## Step 4: Price Your Services for Profitability and Growth

 Many passionate educators underprice their services.
-You are providing a valuable, specialized skill—price it accordingly.
+You are providing a valuable, specialized skill-price it accordingly.

-Calculate your true costs—your time, materials, software, and marketing—and set a price that allows for profit and reinvestment into your business.
+Calculate your true costs-your time, materials, software, and marketing-and set a price that allows for profit and reinvestment into your business.
 Consider offering packages (e.g., a 10-class pack) or a monthly subscription model to create predictable revenue and encourage student retention.

 > Whatever price you choose, a good "Academy OS" also makes it easy for you to collect and reconcile payments easily.
-> You don’t want to be chasing payments when you could be focusing on teaching!
+> You don't want to be chasing payments when you could be focusing on teaching!

 ---